Singapore at a Glance

 Translating as “Peace and Tranquility” in Malay, Sentosa Island is Singapore’s most famous beach destination and top tourist attraction, welcoming nearly 20 million visitors a year.
-Sentosa's pristine white-sand beaches are not naturally occurring - instead, they were created using imported sand from Malaysian beaches - but the result is a surprisingly pleasant sandy paradise just a stone's throw from metropolitan Singapore.
+Sentosa's pristine white-sand beaches are not naturally occurring - instead, they were imported from Malaysian beaches - but the result is a surprisingly pleasant sandy paradise just a stone's throw from metropolitan Singapore.

 Palau Ubin is a small island off of the northern coast that remains one of the last places in Singapore to be purposefully spared from urban development.
 The island is known for its abundant wildlife, with freely-roaming wild boar and soaring horn-bills.
-Palau Ubin is also one of the least densely populated areas in Singapore, and is a perfect place to see what Singapore was like during its age as a sleepy fishing village.
+Palau Ubin is also one of the least densely populated areas in Singapore, and is a perfect place to see what Singapore was like during its time as a sleepy fishing village.
 Families here are largely supported by traditional means of agriculture and fishing, with a livelihood that proves a stark contrast to metropolitan Singapore.